Home

 The sites are confusing.
 How do I actually download the data?

 GLOVIS and GLCF both have tutorials and help files on their sites.
+Also, there is a GLOVIS tutorial video on the Videos page of this website.
 Alternatively, flog around for a while and you will learn eventually.

 The GLCF site archives two types of Landsat files: .tif and .L1G.
 Which should I select?